What is Stamp Duty?

 -

-Stamp Duty is applicable on all property and land purchases, including new build homes.
-The same rates and thresholds apply to existing properties.
+Yes, property transaction tax is applicable to all property and land purchases exceeding the relevant threshold, including new-build homes.
+The same rates and rules apply as they do for existing properties.

 -

-Stamp Duty is calculated on a tiered basis, meaning you pay different percentages for different portions of the property price.
+The tax is calculated on a tiered basis, meaning you pay different percentages on different portions of the property price that fall into each tax band.

 -

-The buyer is responsible for paying Stamp Duty, not the seller.
+The buyer is responsible for paying the tax, not the seller.
 Your solicitor or conveyancer will usually handle this process for you.

 -